-The key principles for the conservation of human capital are considered to be the design and implementation of frameworks for the management of human resources and labour relations that allow all professionals to share in the Group's success, that promote the economic and social development thereof, thereby contributing to compliance with goal eight of the Sustainable Development Goals (SDGs) approved by the United Nations, and that further the objectives of competitiveness and business efficiency.
+The key principles for the conservation of human capital are considered to be the design and implementation of frameworks for the management of the resources, human capital and labour relations that allow all professionals to share in the Group's success, that promote the economic and social development thereof, thereby contributing to compliance with goal eight of the Sustainable Development

+Goals (SDGs) approved by the United Nations, and that further the objectives of competitiveness and business efficiency.

-This Policy establishes the guidelines that must govern labour relations at the different companies of the Group and serves as a benchmark to define the objectives of the Company and the Group in human resources management.
+This Policy establishes the guidelines that must govern labour relations at the different companies of the Group and serves as a benchmark to define the objectives of the Company and the Group in resources and human capital management.
 In particular, it provides guidelines with respect to: (i) the selection of its professionals; (ii) the creation of stable and high quality employment within a diverse and inclusive environment; (iii) the building of a stable relationship with professionals; (iv) workplace safety and health; (v) the reconciliation of personal and working life; and (vi) the management and promotion of talent and training.

-The management of human resources and labour relations must be informed by respect for the human and labour rights recognised by domestic and international law, diversity and inclusion, equality of opportunity and non-discrimination, as well as by the alignment of the interests of the professionals with the Group's strategic objectives.
+The management of resources, human capital and labour relations must be informed by respect for the human and labour rights recognised by domestic and international law, diversity and inclusion, equality of opportunity and nondiscrimination, as well as by the alignment of the interests of the professionals with the Group's strategic objectives.